Tesco workers given third pay rise in 10 months

 The pay rise means store workers will be paid a minimum of £11.02 an hour

-Tesco store workers have been given a seven per cent payincrease in its third increase over the past 10 months.
+Tesco store workers have been given a seven per cent pay rise, the third increase in a year.

-The pay rise means store workers will be paid a minimum of £11.02 an hour.

 The supermarket, which employs about 340,000 staff, said the new minimum pay rate for store workers will take place from April 2 to “reflect the increasing costs our colleagues are currently facing”.